vr-22/Finance-MachineLearning/README.md

 Explore resources for background on likelihood functions and dynamic programming to inform the quantization process.

 FOREX-TradingStrategy.R : GARCH Forex Forecasting Strategy

+TCA.ipynb : Transaction Cost Analysis Project
+Optimal execution with nonlinear transient market impact: The Research Paper that inspired the Project (TCA) xnas-itch-20230703.tbbo.cv : The dataset used for developing the model and extracting the new features